MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-javascript.md

 As with many other terminal-like experiences you also have a history of commands.
 Hitting Arrow-Up will show you the commands you entered before.
 Autocompletion also keeps a history of the commands you entered before, which means that you can type the first few letters of earlier commands and you get a box to choose from.

-In addition to having access to what you entered, Console also offers quite a few [DevtoolsConsoleUtilities][utility method] that make your life easier.
+In addition to having access to what you entered, Console also offers quite a few [utility methods][DevtoolsConsoleUtilityMethods] that make your life easier.
 For example, `$_` always contains the result of the last expression you ran in Console.

 :::image type="complex" source="../media/console-intro-last-result.msft.png" alt-text="The $_ expression in Console always contains the last result" lightbox="../media/console-intro-last-result.msft.png":::
     The $_ expression in Console always contains the last result